cockroachlabs/cockroachdb-runbook-template/routine-maintenance/node-remove.md

 8. The decommission command *leaves the CRDB process alive* on decommissioned nodes at the end.
-Shut down the Cockroach DB process on decommissioned hosts by sending a shutdown signal (e.g. SIGTERM) to the CRDB process or use Linux service manager if the CRDB process is running as a service.
+Shut down the CockroachDB process on decommissioned hosts by sending a shutdown signal (e.g. SIGTERM) to the CRDB process or use Linux service manager if the CRDB process is running as a service.
 This has to be done locally on all Old Region’s nodes.
 Disable the CockroachDB service, if used, to prevent it from inadvertently re-starting.

 9. After a decommission completes, the compaction queue normally grows as a side effect.
 The remaining/active cluster nodes receive new range replicas which have to be compacted with existing ranges.
 By design, the compaction process is single-threaded and relatively slow.
 Users should expect no material impact on SQL workload while the queue is drained over multiple hours.